pexip/webapp3-plugin-select-cart/README.md

 ## Configuration

-To configure departments and carts for the plugin, use the JSON file (`departments.json`) located in the public folder.
+To configure departments and carts for the plugin, use the JSON file (`departments.json`) located in the public/config folder.
 This file organizes departments and their associated carts, with each department having an ID and an array of carts (each with a unique label and ID).